apache/lucene-solr/solr/README.txt

 Indexing Documents
 ---------------

-To add documents to the index, use the post.jar (or post.sh script) in the example/exampledocs subdirectory (while Solr is running), for example:
+To add documents to the index, use the post.jar in the example/exampledocs subdirectory (while Solr is running), for example:

      cd example/exampledocs
      java -Dc=<collection_name> -jar post.jar *.xml
-Or:  sh post.sh *.xml

 For more information about Solr examples please read...